Ross Taylor/Glenn Gilbert National Leadership Award

 Bennett “Ross” Taylor was a part of the heart and soul of NCSM for the past 4 decades, a “Leader of Leaders” in mathematics education, and a driving force behind the birth of NCSM.
 Ross led the first planning and organizational meeting of NCSM in Minneapolis in 1969 and served as the second President of the organization from 1971-1973.
 When mathematics education was faced with a national “basic skills” movement, he led the 1976 development of an NCSM Position Paper, New Basic Skills, which redefined basic skills to include problem solving and the use of calculators.

 Ross’s legacy lies in the hearts, minds, and actions of all who benefited from his leadership, his work, his actions, his passion, his purpose, his voice, and from his courage.
 The NCSM Board, with the support of the NCSM Past Presidents, honored Bennett “Ross” Taylor’s immense contributions to NCSM by renaming its most prestigious award, the Ross Taylor/Glenn Gilbert National Leadership Award.
+It was most fitting that this award should now bear the name of two mathematics educational giants, Ross Taylor and Glenn Gilbert.
 Announced on the last day of the 2009 NCSM Annual Conference, the newly named award was presented beginning with the 42nd NCSM Annual Conference.